-Evertiq - Jabil to lay off 909 workers at Bay Area facilities
+Evertiq - Temporary stop at Jabil's Bay Area facilities

 © Jabil Electronics Production | October 14, 2019

-Jabil to lay off 909 workers at Bay Area facilities
+Temporary stop at Jabil's Bay Area facilities

-EMS provider to begin temporary shutdown in late November.
+EMS provider Jabil is to begin temporary shutdown in late November 2019.

-According to the Silicon Valley Business Journal, EMS provider Jabil is to temporarily close its Bay Area facilities.
+EMS provider Jabil has announced a temporarily closure of its Bay Area facilities.
 The facilities concerned are those in San Jose (529 people), Fremont (300) and Livermore (80), affecting a total of 909 workers, according to notices Jabil filed with the state of California in the WARN Report by the EDD (Employment Development Department).
 The San Jose closure is scheduled to start November 25th, and the other two facilities in the East Bay area on November 26th.

 Taiwan's PCB manufacturers stay levelled in August 2019 As we enter the conventional peak season for electronic products and despite the fact...